utkaln/TypeScript-Getting-Started/README.md

 ## Understanding Class
 * Beyond method implementations, there are more things done with classes and class members such as Access Modifiers (public, private, protected), Accessors (getter & setter)
+* Static methods and variables can be simply invoked with class names, no need to create an object

 Example: